riccardotorre/DNNLikelihood_dev/docs/histfactory.rst

             - *"pars_bounds"* (value type: ``numpy.ndarray``, value shape ``(n_pars,2)``)
                Numpy array with lower and upper limit on each of the ``n_pars`` parameters.
             - *"pars_labels"* (value type: ``list``)
                List of strings containing the name of each parameter.
-Parameters labels are always used as "raw" strings (like, for instance, ``r"%s"%pars_labels[0]``) and can contain latex expressions that are properly compiled when making plots.
+Parameters labels are always parsed as "raw" strings (like, for instance, ``r"%s"%pars_labels[0]``) and can contain latex expressions that are properly compiled when making plots.
             - *"pars_pos_poi"* (value type: ``numpy.ndarray``, value shape: ``(n_poi)``)
                Numpy array with the list of positions, in the array of parameters, of the ``n_poi`` parameters of interest.